Is hyperinsulinemia a form of diabetes?

 Answer From M. Regina Castro, M.D.

-Hyperinsulinemia (hi-pur-in-suh-lih-NEE-me-uh) means the amount of insulin in your blood is higher than considered normal.
-It isn't diabetes.
-But hyperinsulinemia is often associated with type 2 diabetes.
+Hyperinsulinemia (hi-pur-in-suh-lih-NEE-me-uh) means the amount of insulin in the blood is higher than what's considered healthy.
+On its own, hyperinsulinemia isn't diabetes.
+But hyperinsulinemia often is associated with type 2 diabetes.

 Rarely, hyperinsulinemia is caused by: